andrewbriand/cse599g1-final/index.md

 During game generation for stage 3, it would be preferable to add noise to the network's output distribution for moves up to turn U-1.
 This is done in the AlphaGo paper to increase the variety of the positions in the training set.
 This would be beneficial as there were some duplicates and probably many similar positions in the set produced during this project.
 The AlphaGo paper doesn't specify how noise is added and unfortunately I didn't have enough time to play around with this.

-Additionally, considering the value networks I trained had such poor performance, it would be interesting to try a search algorithm using only the policy network and random rollouts.
+Additionally, considering the value networks I trained had relatively poor performance, it would be interesting to try a search algorithm using only the policy network and random rollouts.
 Of course, it would also be interesting to try adding other features of the original AlphaGo, like having a fast rollout policy and a fast tree policy.
 Experimenting with different values of c and different softmax temperatures for the policy network would also be promising.

 I would also like to evaluate the network by uploading it to the codingame leaderboard, but this would require further work as the upload size is very limited and only a single source file is allowed, so I would likely have to compress the network's parameters and write them into the source file itself as an array.